FZGbzuw412/SATANKLGR/README.md

 + Compatible with all versions of Windows including Windows 10
 + Getting obfuscated .exe file to defend your data from disassembling
 + Fast fixing code if you have any problems
-+ Working exclusively with one file, no compounds, no problems
 + Not detected by antiviruses
 + Making hidden foulder in C:\ disk
 + Authomatical removing files after sending to email